VectorInstitute/FL4Health/examples/partial_weight_exchange_example/README.md

 * `local_epochs`: number of epochs each client will train for locally.
 * `batch_size`: size of the batches each client will train on.
 * `num_classes`: number of classes in the classification task.
-* `sequence_length`: input sequence length to Roberta Encoder, must be at least 256 and at most 514.
+* `sequence_length`: input sequence length to RoBERTa Encoder, must be at least 256 and at most 512.
 * `normalize`: specifies whether division by the parameter's dimension is performed when computing its drift norm.
-* `filter_by_percentage`: each client takes in an "--exchange-percentage" argument and a "--norm-threshold" argument, where each one corresponds to a mechanism for selecting the parameters to be exchanged between the server and clients.
+* `filter_by_percentage`: each client takes in an "--exchange_percentage" argument and a "--norm_threshold" argument, where each one corresponds to a mechanism for selecting the parameters to be exchanged between the server and clients.
 The argument `filter_by_percentage` toggles between these two modes.

 More precisely, "--exchange-percentage" has value $p$, where $p$ is between 0 and 1.
 If `filter_by_percentage` is true, then in every training round, the top ceil($p \cdot N$) parametes with the largest drift norms will be exchanged, where $N$ is the total number of parameters.